urvishp13/Expression-Evaluation/README.md

 `KEY POINT #3`: The minus sign in the expression is constricted to subtraction only; it cannot be used to change the sign of a variable or integer i.e. it cannot change the value from positive (or negative) to negative (or positive).
-Example: -1 and -a is invalid but 2-1 and 1-a is valid.
+Example: -1 and -a are invalid but 2-1 and 1-a are valid.

 `KEY POINT #4`: For arrays, there cannot be a space between the array name and its opening square bracket.